 - An accurate recording system -- Kuapa has a strong reputation for using accurate weighing scales and using scales that are understood by illiterate farmers.
 The farmers are encouraged to check the scales against things of a known weight.
 Kuapa has commissioned the production of "weight stone", equivalent to a full, single sack of cocoa which are carried in Kuapa Kokoo vehicles and operations staff carry out official random checks to ensure the village recorder is using accurate scales.

 - Guaranteed price system -- The price is what the farmers get for the sale of their cocoa beans.
-Providing that their production methods meet internationally audited conditions regarding, for example, minimum health and safety conditions and that the organization is democratically run, the producers receive a guaranteed price for their goods and the security of long-term trading contracts.
+Providing that their production methods meet internationally audited conditions regarding, for example, minimum health and safety conditions and that the organisation is democratically run, the producers receive a guaranteed price for their goods and the security of long-term trading contracts.
 The Fairtrade price is a minimum price, meaning that if the world market price is lower, farmers receive the Fairtrade price.
 If the world market price is higher, farmers receive the higher price.

 - Fairtrade social premium projects -- The Fairtrade premium serves like a "bonus," on top of the price farmers receive for their beans.
 As part of the Fairtrade guidelines, the co-operative must develop a plan for the spending of the premium, and different projects can be voted on democratically.
-As such, Kuapa Kokoo has the ability to receive input from its 85,000+ members and allow them to each have a say in where the money is needed most in their communities.
-As an organization organized under co-op principles, members have their voices heard through democratically elected representatives who are able to advocate for individual villages and districts at the national level.
+As such, Kuapa Kokoo has the ability to receive input from its 100,000+ members and allow them to each have a say in where the money is needed most in their communities.
+As an organisation organised under co-op principles, members have their voices heard through democratically elected representatives who are able to advocate for individual villages and districts at the national level.

 Examples of projects that Fairtrade premiums have funded include: